janosjanka/partnerinfo/README.md

 - Standard control flow & business activities (sequence, condition, redirect, schedule, subscribe, sendMail, tagging, ...)
 - HTML-based workflow activity designer for marketing specialists

+## Action Links

+You can create action links where each link can be associated with a workflow defined by you.
+You can add a custom URI segment to the end of action links to make those user-friendly, moreover, you can also specify a contact for a link to be able to measure even a link shared on a social media site with your friend :-)

 Partnerinfo

 ## Design Goals